ntc490/gilles-subsquares/README.md

 The resultant machine code for reading cells in the array performs similarly in both cases.
 The width of each row is either hardcoded in the function signature or provided in the 'matrix_size' variable.
-The compiler generates very similar code for each function.
-The second implementation allows the author to write a single function to handle many different matrix sizes.
+The compiler generates very similar code for each implementation.
+The second model allows the author to write a single function to handle many different matrix sizes.
 The first approach requires a separate function definition for each matrix size.